FAWC438/FAWC438/README.md

 ## 🎉 About Me

-- 🏫 I’m studying for the master of computer science and technology of BUPT
+- 🏫 I am studying for the master of computer science and technology of BUPT
+- 💼 Currently interning at Alibaba Cloud, working on LLM-related tasks
-- 💻 My research direction is computer network
+- 📖 My research direction is computer network
 - 👀 Interested in clould native, especially Observability
 - 🌱 An open source enthusiast
 - ✍ Sometimes I write [blog](https://alrisha.cn/) to record my daiy study